holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-longer-introduction.md

 ### Building your distributed application

+#### User identities

+Holochain gives each user full control over their identity.
+As mentioned, each agent in the system (whether human or bot) is represented by a public key, whose private counterpart stays on the agent's device.
+There is no need to manage and protect passwords in a central database.
+An app called DeepKey manages continuity of identity across devices and allows users to retire keys belonging to lost or stolen devices.
+Another app called Vault allows participants to store their own personally-identifying information and share it with other apps at their discretion.

+Each agent's data also remains under their control: only they can write to their source chain, because only they have the private key which can sign their entries.
+The canonical copy of their source chain stays on their device.
+No data marked private is ever shared with the DHT.

+User _privileges_, on the other hand (such as being allowed to join a network or publish/edit/delete public entries on the DHT) are enforced by **validation rules**, which we'll talk about soon.

-#### Custom validation rules
+#### Application data types, API, and validation rules

 DNA should contain a small set of functionality that implements only the core domain and storage logic necessary for participants to trust each other's data.
 Each DNA should have a tightly scoped domain of responsibility, like a microservice.
 Many DNAs then combine to provide functionality for a full-featured application.
 Most logic should live outside of DNA in the client-side portion of your app.
 Clients are completely decoupled from DNA, which means that users have choice when it comes to interacting with any Holochain application.
+It also means that you can 'remix' existing DNAs into your own application, including a number of generic DNA templates that we're building for commonly needed functionality.

 The framework comes with a **Holochain development kit (HDK)** that makes it easy for you to build your DNA.
 Currently we have a Rust HDK, but we expect language support to grow as adoption increases.
 With the HDK, you can define: